 Exploring the way photography and images both reflect and shape social change isn’t new to ICP.
 What is new, and constantly evolving, is the way in which images are created and distributed.
 Nearly everyone has an imagemaking device in the palm of their hands.
 Reaching out to millions of viewers can happen in the blink of an eye.
 ICP is committed to an in-depth exploration of this power of images to communicate, clarify, and connect, as well as to deceive and divide.

-ICP's current exhibition, Perpetual Revolution: The Image and Social Change, explores critical issues in a nearly real-time fashion.
+ICP's premiere exhibition of 2017, Perpetual Revolution: The Image and Social Change, explored critical issues in a nearly real-time fashion.
 Since its founding, ICP has presented 255 exhibitions that have explored critical social issues.
 Some of the ICP Museum’s most important and groundbreaking shows have included Magubane’s South Africa (1978), Roman Vishniac: A Vanished World (1984), Perfecting Mankind: Eugenics and Photography (2001), and Only Skin Deep: Changing Visions of the American Self (2004).

 Keeping the legacy of “concerned photography” alive involves teaching the next generation how to be effective visual storytellers.
 The ICP School has consistently offered courses related to social justice as part of its full-time curricula.
 Classes such as Documentary Strategies for Human Rights and More Than a Witness: Photographic Activism are helping to shape future photojournalists.
 ICP’s Continuing Education classes, accessible to the all, include timely classes such as #NotNormal: A Postfactual Field Guide to Photography and Activism and From the Margins: Women, Conflict, and Revolution.